bandprotocol/bandchain-docs/docs/develop/03-developer-tools/04-falcon/03-getting-start.md

 ## Prerequisite

-If this is the first time you start the falcon service, run the following
+If this is the first time you start Falcon service, run the following

-1. Initialize the Falcon configuration file.
+1. Initialize the Falcon configuration file (if you leave the passphrase unset, it defaults to "").
     ```shell
-    $ PASSPHRASE=$YOUR_PASSPHRASE falcon config init
+    $PASSPHRASE=$YOUR_PASSPHRASE Falcon config init
     ```

     Passphrase will be used when it interacts with keys management.